Character is Global

 One of Character.org’s strategic goals is to support schools and communities throughout the world.
 In 2016, Secundaria Tec de Monterrey Campus Chihuahua in Mexico was the first school outside the United States to be certified by Character.org as a School of Character.
 Since then, we have certified schools in Mexico, China, and Colombia.

 Each year educators and community leaders from 10-15 nations attend our National Forum.
 During the conference we host an evening where educators from other nations come together to share practices and develop ideas for future collaboration.
-Learn more about our 2021 National Forum in Washington, D.C.
+Learn more about our 2021 National Forum.

 We have also recognized dozens of Promising Practices from schools and communities outside the United States.